 Services / Classes

 WIC actively works with clients in Scotland County to encourage initial and continuous breastfeeding.
-The Breastfeeding Program offers classes (3rd Tuesday of each month), counseling, books, tapes, breast pads, and breast pumps.
+The Breastfeeding Program offers classes (3rd Tuesday of each month, 9:00 am to 11:30 am), counseling, books, tapes, breast pads, and breast pumps.
 Our local coordinator provides instruction and support to clients as needed.
 In addition, the program offers breastfeeding peer counselor support services that provide mother-to-mother counseling.
-During the previous year, the department received a certificate of achievement for the greatest improvement in the percentage of infants still breastfeeding at 6 weeks of age.
+In 2011, the department received a certificate of achievement for the greatest improvement in the percentage of infants still breastfeeding at 6 weeks of age.

 Speak with your Nutritionist or Breastfeeding Peer Counselor during your WIC visit or call the WIC Program at 910-277-2440.
 A Breastfeeding Warmline at 910-318-1332 is also available for emergency situations after hours.
 A WIC Nutritionist or Breastfeeding Peer Counselor will return your call and help answer your questions.